Cross-paper relevance

 President's Rule in Manipur — Ethnic Violence, Article 356 Invoked (February 2025)

-President's Rule (State Emergency under Article 356) was imposed in Manipur on 13 February 2025 following the resignation of Chief Minister N. Biren Singh.
+President's Rule (State Emergency under Article 356) was imposed in Manipur on 13 February 2025 following the resignation of Chief Minister N. Biren Singh on 9 February 2025 (he resigned after returning from Delhi after meeting Home Minister Amit Shah; coalition partners NPP and Kuki People's Alliance had withdrawn support in November 2024).
 Manipur had been experiencing violent ethnic conflict between the Meitei and Kuki-Zo-Hmar communities since May 2023, resulting in hundreds of deaths and displacement of over 60,000 people.
-The Union Home Minister supervised the transition; the Manipur Governor Ajay Kumar Bhalla (appointed January 2025, former Union Home Secretary) submitted a report under Article 356.
+The Manipur Governor Ajay Kumar Bhalla (appointed January 2025; former Union Home Secretary) submitted a report under Article 356.

-The Lok Sabha approved the initial six-month period of President's Rule (Article 356(3) requires Parliamentary approval within two months), and subsequently approved a further six-month extension from 13 August 2025.
-This is the 11th time President's Rule has been imposed in Manipur — the state with the highest number of President's Rule impositions in Indian history.
+Parliament approved the initial six-month period within the two-month window required under Article 356(3).
+Subsequently, Parliament approved a further six-month extension effective 13 August 2025 (approved by Rajya Sabha via voice vote; Lok Sabha had approved the previous week) — extending President's Rule in Manipur till 13 February 2026.
+This is the 11th time President's Rule has been imposed in Manipur — the state with the highest number of impositions in Indian history.

 No National Emergency Under Article 352 — Constitutional Checks Remain Robust (2024–2025)